 If you want to build the capacity of communities, organizations and policymakers to advance human rights, social justice and the well-being of all people, then Organizational Leadership & Policy Practice may be the right focus for your master’s degree in social work.

-The Organizational Leadership & Policy Practice concentration prepares social workers for practice at community, organizational and societal levels.
-Community social workers use leadership skills to develop programs, administer organizations, build community coalitions, craft and analyze social policy, implement program and policy research, and advocate for policy and program change to support best practices for social services delivery.
-You’ll learn to work effectively in community-based settings and organizations that address a range of social problems and policy issues, including poverty, women’s rights, health care, homelessness and education.
+The Organizational Leadership & Policy Practice specialization will prepare you for practice at community, organizational and societal levels.
+Community social workers use leadership skills to develop programs, lead and manage organizations, build community coalitions, craft and analyze social policy, implement programs, engage in policy research and advocate for policy and program change to support best practices for social service and social change.
+You’ll learn to work effectively in community-based settings and organizations that address a range of social problems and policy issues, including poverty, human rights, health care, homelessness and education.

 Your Career Options

 Organizational Leadership & Policy Practice careers respond to social work’s ethical mandate to challenge social injustice and pursue social change by working to influence policies, programs, communities and systems that affect individual lives.
-Given the need for this work, the Council on Social Work Education has created a commission to advance this type of macro social work practice by 20 percent within the next two years.
-With an MSW concentration in Organizational Leadership & Policy Practice, your community social work career could include:
+Given the need for this work, the Council on Social Work Education has created a commission to advance this type of macro social work practice.
+With an MSW specialization in Organizational Leadership & Policy Practice, your community social work career could include: